notsuju/Make-Windows-Incredible/README.md

 6. Once the installion is done

-7. Open Spotify and a new option of store will be available
+7. Open Spotify and log-in

+8. A new option of store will be available

-8. Click on it and go to themes and install **text darkthemer** and reload
+9. Click on it and go to themes and install **text darkthemer** and reload

-9. And choose the **rosepine flavour**
+10. And choose the **rosepine flavour**

 see here